potatocodex/rijndael-dudi265/README.md

 ## Intro
 Created for easy to use cryptography on the C# Environment.

-Using a Rijndael Algorithm for more robust performance.
+Using Rijndael Algorithm for more robust performance.

 ## Equation
 This is the model for the library.